DavidHartman-Personal/reference/Markdown/markdown-template.md

 ## Collapsible markdown

+***WARNING***: The below collapsible sections may not display correctly in PyCharm Viewer, but they do work on github

 A collapsible section containing markdown.
 Note that this does not display correctly with Markdown Enhanced previewer in PyCharm.
 A black line is needed after the summary closing tag.
 A blank line is needed after the closing details tag as well.